libor-m/ngs-course/04-project-management.rst

   test-function() { echo First argument: $1 ;}
   test-function my-argument

+When not given any inputs, the command behaves in the 'unix way' - it reads from stdin and writes to stdout.

 Now create a function called ``fastq-min-length``, with one argument (use ``$1`` in the body of the function) giving the minimal length: